Lander University encourages its students to experience another culture at first hand by living and studying abroad.

-Dr. Sung-Jae Park is now leading a new initiative to bring students from Korea and China to study at Lander.
-He is also opening up some new study abroad opportunities in Asia for Lander students.
-Students who have a special interest studying in Korea or China or in going to Asia to teach English as a second language should contact Dr. Park or Ms. Boyoung Roh.
+The Office of International Programs is now leading a new initiative to bring students from Korea and China to study at Lander.
+It is also opening up some new study abroad opportunities in Asia for Lander students.
+Students who have an interest studying in Korea or China or in going to Asia to teach English as a second language should see Ms. Boyoung Roh in room 300 of the Jackson Library.
 Please click here for more information.

 SEMESTER ABROAD RECOMMENDATIONS

 FALL OR SPRING SEMESTER - STUDY AT WINCHESTER